iwoty/music_collector/README.md

         10) Find the longest-time album *
          0) Exit

-* additional features (for 12 pts)
+9, 10) additional features (for 12 pts)

 Details
-1. The catalog has to be read from and written into CSV file music.csv (Links to an external site.)Links to an external site.
+1. The catalog has to be read from and written into CSV file music.csv (https://drive.google.com/open?id=0B2VL35dJa4R1V1AwOEpJc2J6eDg).
 You don't have to push it into repository, your program will be tested with our file.

 2. Your script should be based on custom functions.